auth0/docs/articles/api-auth/grant/implicit.md

  1. Auth0 authenticates the user.
 The first time the user goes through this flow a consent page will be shown where the permissions, that will be given to the Application, are listed (for example: post messages, list contacts, and so forth).

  1. Auth0 redirects the user to the app with an [Access Token](/tokens/overview-access-tokens) (and optionally an [ID Token](/tokens/id-token)) in the hash fragment of the URI.
 The app can now extract the tokens from the hash fragment.
-In a Single Page Application (SPA) this would be done using Javascript and in a Mobile Application this is typically handled by interacting with a Web View.
+In a Single-Page Application (SPA) this would be done using Javascript and in a Mobile Application this is typically handled by interacting with a Web View.

  1. The app can use the Access Token to call the API on behalf of the user.